ncusi/MSR_Challenge_2024/README.md

 This would make command line prompt include "(venv) " as prefix, thought it depends on the shell used.

-Using virtual environment, either directly like shown above, or by using `pipx`, might be required if you cannot install system packages, but Python is configured in a very specific way:
+A virtual environment, either directly like shown above or by using `pipx`, might be required if you cannot install system packages, but Python is configured in a very specific way: